The-man-outside-the-window/responsive-portfolio/README.md

-# responsive-portfolio
+# Basic-Portfolio

-A more responsive portfolio for Rodney Tippery
+A basic portfolio for Rodney Tippery